browserengineering/book/book/animations.md

                 node.style[property] = animation.animate()
 ```

-Any time a property listed in a `transition` changes its value, we'll
+Any time a property listed in a `transition` changes its value, we
 create an animation and get ready to run it.^[Note that we need to
 call `set_needs_render` here to make sure that the animation will run
 on the next frame.]